 The method is based on the assumption that the consumer forms a representation “on an acceptable price of the product based on price clusters.
 Each cluster is a price corridor, “from-to”, and according to the consumer has certain characteristics.
 The concept of price clusters (or price barriers) is formed in the minds of the target audience as a result of the accumulation of purchase experience.

-Typically, this type of pricing is used in conjunction with other pricing methods and serves as an adjustment factor.
+Typically, this type of pricing is used in conjunction with other price setting methods in marketing and serves as an adjustment factor.

 Tip: Research the psychological effect of certain numbers.
 You’re definitely aware of your brain processing $3.00 and $2.99 as different values.
 But what about it (brain) perceiving odd numbers like 5, 7 and 9 differently from the mean ones, making buyers feel like they’re getting a better deal, even if they’re not?